salman1hasan/Amazon-Project/README.md

 </h1>
 </Layout>

 8. Components and add a layout file
 Ran into an error with React
 https://stackoverflow.com/questions/68163385/parsing-error-cannot-find-module-next-babel

 9. RFC and create a file and import a header and import amazona
 10. <title>Next Amazona</title>

 11.App bar”Position” -Static

 12.Import App bar and tool bar
 13.Toolbar and typography
 14.Add Container and add children Container {Children} 15.Import children

 16. Add footer and add ALL RIGHTS RESERVED to the footer.

+Add styles to app
+1.Add styles to our amazona project
+2.Similar to css use a style called make styles from material ui 3.Create a utils and add styles.js
+4.Add const useStyles = makeStyles and add import {makeStyles} from “@material-ui/core” 5.const useStyles = makeStyles({
+	navbar:{
+		backgroundColor: ‘#203040’ //use hashtag for color and camalcase ‘& a’:{
+			color: ‘#ffffff’,
+		              marginLeft: 10,

+		},
+	},
+});
+6. Export default useStyle
+7.Go to layout and import useStyles from ‘../utils/styles’; 8.Import const classes = useStyles();
+9.Go to AppBar and set a classname = {classes.navbar} and the color changes 10.Go to styles and add main and add minHeight’80vh’
+11. And add className={classes.main} and adds a space 12.Go to styles for footer and set textAlign: ‘center
+13. Go to footer and classname and set it = classes.footer